fakhreddin izadimanesh; amirhosin haghighi; Seyed Alireza Hosseini Kakhk; majid asadi-shekari; hamid marefati

 Abstract

-Background and Aim: During the plateau stage of resistance training, it is necessary to manipulate training variables and apply advanced training techniques.
-Therefore, the purpose of this study was to investigate a comparison of acute effects of sarcoplasmic stimulation and traditional methods on muscle ...
+Background and Aim: During the plateau stage of resistance training, in order to cross this stage, it is necessary to manipulate training variables and apply advanced training techniques.
+Therefore, the purpose of this study was to investigate the acute effects of sarcoplasmic stimulation and traditional ...

 Read More

-Background and Aim: During the plateau stage of resistance training, it is necessary to manipulate training variables and apply advanced training techniques.
-Therefore, the purpose of this study was to investigate a comparison of acute effects of sarcoplasmic stimulation and traditional methods on muscle thickness, plasma volume, and testosterone to cortisol-ratio in bodybuilders during a plateau period.
-Materials and Methods: A crossover design was conducted with 10 bodybuilding athletes (26.71±4.1 years, 3.5±1.6 years training experience) participating in two traditional and sarcoplasm stimulation protocols over an interval of seven days.
-In the traditional protocol, eight sets were performed at an intensity of 70-80% of one repetition maximum until failure.
-During the sarcoplasmic stimulation protocol, six reduction sets were performed (three sets of 70-80%, three sets with a 20% load reduction and one set of isometrics until failure).
-Buresh formula was used to measure acute muscle swelling of the biceps muscle, Castille's equation was used to measure changes in plasma volume, and blood samples were taken to determine testosterone and cortisol levels. normality of the data distribution was conducted using the Shapiro-Wilk test.
-After ensuring the normality of the data distribution, a comparison between before and after values of each variable was determined and the amount of change was determined using a paired t-test.
-Results: There was a significant difference between traditional exercise and sarcoplasm stimulation in terms of acute biceps swelling in this study (p=0.036).
-There were no significant differences observed between the two protocols in terms of the hormonal responses to testosterone and cortisol as well as changes in plasma volume (p>0.05).
-Conclusion: In trained individuals, the use of the sarcoplasmic stimulation system appears to be an effective method for passing the plateau.
-Despite the lower training volume, it involves more metabolic stress and acute swelling than traditional training.
+Background and Aim: During the plateau stage of resistance training, in order to cross this stage, it is necessary to manipulate training variables and apply advanced training techniques.
+Therefore, the purpose of this study was to investigate the acute effects of sarcoplasmic stimulation and traditional resistance training on muscle thickness, plasma volume, and testosterone to cortisol ratio in bodybuilders during a plateau period.
+Materials and Methods: A crossover design was conducted with 10 bodybuilding athletes (26.71±4.1 years, 3.5±1.6 years of training experience) participating in two traditional and sarcoplasmic stimulation protocols over an interval of seven days.
+During the traditional protocol, eight sets were performed at an intensity of 70-80% of one repetition maximum until failure.
+As the same, for the sarcoplasmic stimulation protocol, six reduction sets were performed (three sets of 70-80%, three sets with a 20% load reduction and one set of isometrics until failure).
+Buresh formula was used to measure acute muscle thickness of the biceps muscle, Castille’s equation was used to measure changes in plasma volume, and blood samples were taken to determine testosterone and cortisol levels.
+The difference between the pre-test and post-test values of each variable was determined and the changes were analyzed using the paired t-test at the significance level of p<0.05.
+Results: The results of the present research showed that the resistance training system with sarcoplasmic stimulation showed significant increase on the acute thickness of the biceps muscle compared to traditional resistance training (p=0.03).
+However, no significant difference was observed between the two protocols (p<0.05) based on the hormonal response of testosterone and cortisol and changes in plasma volume.
+Conclusion: In trained individuals, the use of the sarcoplasmic stimulation system appears to be an effective method for passing the plateau stage, despite the lower training volume, it involves more metabolic stress and acute swelling than traditional training.

 Abstract

-Purpose: Considering the relationship between vascular problems and low-density lipoprotein (LDL), the purpose of this research was to investigate the relationship between baseline levels of LDL, and CAVI and ABI (indices of arterial stiffness), following glucose ingestion and exercise.
-Materials and ...
+Background and Aim: Considering the relationship between vascular disorders and low-density lipoprotein cholesterol (LDL), the purpose of this research was to investigate the relationship between the LDL and arterial stiffness indices, including cardiovascular-ankle vascular index (CAVI) and ankle-brachial ...

 Read More

-Purpose: Considering the relationship between vascular problems and low-density lipoprotein (LDL), the purpose of this research was to investigate the relationship between baseline levels of LDL, and CAVI and ABI (indices of arterial stiffness), following glucose ingestion and exercise.
-Materials and Methods: This intervention and trial research was conducted on 82 inactive subjects (40 women and 42 men) in the age group of 20 to 45 years, Shahrood city.
-After 12 hours of fasting, low density lipoprotein cholesterol (LDL) were measured.
-Then measurements of weight, height, body composition and arterial stiffness (cardiovascular index-ankle index (CAVI) and brachial-ankle index (ABI)) were taken at baseline and response 30 minutes of acute endurance activity with 65% maximum heart rate was performed on the treadmill.
-After that, consumption of 75 grams of glucose in 225 ml of water was done in 5 minutes, and finally, after 1 hour of inactive rest, arterial stiffness was measured again.
-Data analysis was performed using simple linear regression.
-Results: There is no significant relationship between LDL levels and baseline levels of CAVI index in both male and female groups (p>0.05).
-But, there is a significant relationship between baseline LDL levels and CAVI index changes (changes in the second stage of measurement after intervention compared to rest levels) in both male and female groups (p=0.001).
-Also, changes in ABI index were significantly related to LDL only in the male group (p=0.013).
-Conclusion: In general, it can be concluded that the baseline levels of LDL, can affect the arterial stiffness response to exercise and glucose consumption.
-The results show that CAVI response was significantly related to LDL levels in both male and female groups.
-Also, gender was effective in the way of this relationship, because the relationship between ABI response and LDL was only in the male group.
+Background and Aim: Considering the relationship between vascular disorders and low-density lipoprotein cholesterol (LDL), the purpose of this research was to investigate the relationship between the LDL and arterial stiffness indices, including cardiovascular-ankle vascular index (CAVI) and ankle-brachial index (ABI) in the basic state and also after glucose consumption and physical activity.
+Materials and Methods: This intervention and trial research was conducted on 82 inactive subjects (40 women and 42 men) in the age group of 20 to 45 years of Shahrood city.
+After 12 hours of fasting, the subjects’ LDL levels were measured.
+Then the weight, height, body composition and arterial stiffness (cardiovascular index-ankle index (CAVI) and brachial-ankle index (ABI)) were taken at baseline and response 30 minutes of acute endurance activity with 65% maximum heart rate on the treadmill.
+After 30 minutes of activity, 75 grams of glucose that dissolved in 225 ml of water was consumed, followed by 60 minutes of inactive rest, and the arterial stiffness was measured at the end.
+Data analysis was performed using simple linear regression and paired t-tests at a significance level of p≤0.05.
+Results: The results showed no significant relationship between LDL levels and baseline levels of CAVI index in both male and female groups (p>0.05).
+But, a significant relationship was observed between baseline LDL levels and CAVI index changes (changes in the second stage of measurement after intervention compared to rest levels) in both male and female groups (p=0.001).
+Also, changes in ABI index were significantly related to LDL only in the male group (p=0.01).
+Conclusion: It can be concluded that the baseline LDL level can be a sex-dependent predictor of arterial stiffness response to physical activity and glucose consumption.

 Abstract

-Objective: A change in corticospinal excitability will cause a change in the neural output and finally a change in the maximum force.
-Various training and non-training factors play a role in this neuromuscular response, and the intensity of the intervention seems to be one of the effective factors in ...
+Background and Aim: Changes in corticospinal excitability will cause a change in the neural output and finally the maximum force will be changed.
+Various training and non-training factors affect this neuromuscular response and it seems that the intensity of the intervention is one of the effective factors ...

 Read More

-Objective: A change in corticospinal excitability will cause a change in the neural output and finally a change in the maximum force.
-Various training and non-training factors play a role in this neuromuscular response, and the intensity of the intervention seems to be one of the effective factors in this regard.
-The aim of current research was to investigate the responses of the central nervous system using the TMS after several preparatory contractions with different intensities.
-Methodology: 8 subjects (average age 24.8±2.70 years and weight 72.4±8.52 kg) performed the research protocol in three separate sessions with 20, 50 and 80% intensities of RMS MVC preparatory contractions in hand grip movement. the amount of corticospinal excitability, the electrical activity of the anterior superior ulnar muscle and the maximum force in the hand grip movement were measured several times after that and they compared with the repeated ANOVA statistical method.
-Results: The amplitude of motor evoked potential (MEP) increased after preparatory contraction with intensity of 20%, but decreased with increasing intensity of preparatory contraction to 50% and 80%, in such a way that there was a difference between intensity of 20% and 80% (P<0.001) and between 20% and 50% (P<0.041), while there was no significant difference between 50% and 80%. on the other hand, the amount of voluntary force measured by the maximum voluntary contraction and its electrical activity did not show any significant change (p>0.05) immediately and after 5 minutes’ contraction of the preparation.
-Conclusion: It can be concluded that corticospinal excitability increases after low-intensity preparatory activity, but decreases with increasing activity intensity to medium and high levels.
-Thus, there is a complex interplay between changes in supraspinal excitability following preparatory contractions and their effect on the individual's ability to improve or maintain force output, and so that needs further investigation.
+Background and Aim: Changes in corticospinal excitability will cause a change in the neural output and finally the maximum force will be changed.
+Various training and non-training factors affect this neuromuscular response and it seems that the intensity of the intervention is one of the effective factors in this regard.
+Based on this, the present study sought to investigate the response of corticospinal excitability to different intensities of postactivation potentiation in young trained subjects.
+Materials and Methods: Eight young men (24.8±2.70 year) performed the research protocol in three separate sessions with preparatory contractions during the handgrip movement with intensities of 20, 50 and 80% root mean square of maximal voluntary contraction.
+Several times after that, the amount of corticospinal excitability, the electrical activity of the flexor carpi radialis muscle (FCR) and the maximum force in the hangrip were measured with a dynamometer.
+Then, the results were extracted by using the statistical method of repeated-measures analysis of variance at a significance level of p<0.05.
+Results: The amplitude of motor evoked potential increased after preparatory contraction with intensity of 20%, but it decreased significantly after intensity of 50% and 80%; so that, there was no significant difference between the intensity of 50% and 80%.
+On the other hand, the amount of voluntary force measured by the maximum voluntary contraction did not show any significant change as well as the electrical activity immediately and after 5 minutes of preparatory contraction.
+Conclusion: None of the changes in corticospinal excitability were associated with changes in muscle strength and electrical activity.
+Therefore, there is a complex interaction between changes in supraspinal excitability following preparatory contractions and their effect on an individual’s ability to improve or maintain force output, and further investigations are needed in this area.

 Abstract